 - Last seen 7+ days ago: Displays the number of endpoints that have not been seen by the Nebula console for 7 or more days.

-- Software update available: Displays the number of endpoints that need a Malwarebytes software update.
+- Agent update available: Displays the number of endpoints that require a Malwarebytes agent software update.

 Endpoints may have more than one status at a time.
 The status column uses icons to display endpoint information.
 See above for a description of each icon.